micheal-ndoh/Fibonacci_app/README.md

 - Enter a number in the input field and click the "Calculate" button to calculate the Fibonacci number.
 - The result will be displayed below the input field.
-- You can input multiple numbers in sequence but separate them by commas or spaces.
+- You can input multiple numbers in sequence but separate them by commas.

 ## Error Handling